trek region

 • Stay in tents (Twin sharing).

-To reach Dunda from Litham its a 2 hrs climb and you will arrive at an elevation of 13000 ft.
-From here, you can witness the magnificent Dhauladhar Range.
-Dunda at 13000 ft offers the perfect setting for the summit of the Buran Ghati Pass.
-From here its only a two-hour climb to the Pass.
+To reach Dunda from Litham it's approx. 3 hrs climb and you will arrive at an elevation of 13000 ft. from here, you can witness the magnificent Dhauladhar Range.
+Dunda at 13000 ft offers the perfect setting for the summit to the Buran Ghati Pass.
+From here its only a two hour climb to the Pass.

-The trail takes a sharp ascent as you continue along the banks of the Pabbar River, which is now a gushing stream.
+The trail takes a sharp acsent as you continue along the banks of the Pabbar River, which is now a gushing stream.
 Soon you will arrive at a U-shaped gorge and get your first views of the Buran Ghati Pass.
-Take a moment to relish the sight before moving onward.
+Take a moment to relish sight before moving onward.

 • Munirang Campsite Altitude:- 3,400m/11,100ft.